siglens/siglens-docs/docs/migration/loki/promtail.md

 # Promtail

-*Migrating from Loki to Siglens using Promtail*
+*Migrating from Loki to SigLens using Promtail*

-If you are looking to migrate from Loki to Siglens you can use Promtail.
+If you are looking to migrate from Loki to SigLens you can use Promtail.
 Find more about the installation and configuration of Promtail [here](../../log-ingestion/promtail.md)